ory/kratos/docs/docs/cli/kratos-serve.md

       --dev              Disables critical security features to make development easier -h, --help             help for serve
       --sqa-opt-out      Disable anonymized telemetry reports - for more information please visit https://www.ory.sh/docs/ecosystem/sqa
+      --watch-courier    Run the message courier as a background task, to simplify single-instance setup
 ```

 ### SEE ALSO